 10. Slowing the aging process

-A plant-based Vegetarian diet is highly loaded with all the fiber, vitamins, antioxidants and phytonutrients which can boost your immunity while slowing down the aging process.
+A plant-based Vegetarian diet is highly loaded with all the fiber, vitamins, antioxidants and phytonutrients that can boost your immunity while slowing down the aging process.

-Also, the vegetarian diet can prevent certain chronicle diseases, further ensuring a healthier and longer human life span.
+Also, the vegetarian diet can prevent certain chronic diseases, further ensuring a healthier and longer human life span.

 This might not be possible with the non-vegetarian diet, and there are studies to confirm the same.